 HIV cannot be transmitted through sweat or urine.

 The most common way of getting HIV in the UK is by anal or vaginal sex without a condom.
-According to statistics from the Health Protection Agency, 95% of those diagnosed with HIV in the UK in 2011 acquired HIV as a result of sexual contact.
+According to statistics from Public Health England, 95% of those diagnosed with HIV in the UK in 2013 acquired HIV as a result of sexual contact.

 Other ways of getting HIV include: